2007 Japanese Grand Prix: Race

-Later in the race, Fernando Alonso crashed out.
-The reigning world champion blamed aquaplaning for the accident, which once again brought out the safety car.
+Later in the race, Fernando Alonso crashed out, later blaming aquaplaning for the accident, which once again brought out the safety car.
 It was the first time that a McLaren car had failed to finish during the 2007 season.
 During this safety car period on lap 45, third-placed Sebastian Vettel crashed into the rear of second-placed Webber in the wet conditions, Webber retiring immediately and Vettel returning to the pits to retire.
 Vettel had earlier became the youngest ever driver to lead a lap of a Formula One race (aged 20 years and 89 days) – his record was subsequently broken by Max Verstappen (aged 18 years and 228 days) at the 2016 Spanish Grand Prix.
 The collision put Heikki Kovalainen's Renault in second place, which he managed to hold until the end of the race, despite repeated overtaking attempts by Kimi Räikkönen.
 It was Kovalainen's first podium finish.
 Räikkönen would eventually finish third, ahead of David Coulthard in fourth for Red Bull Racing.
 This was the first time that two Finnish drivers had both finished on the podium.

 On the final lap, Felipe Massa prevailed in his battle with BMW driver Robert Kubica.
 The Pole had previously served a drive through penalty for colliding with Hamilton.
 Massa finished sixth, and Kubica seventh, behind Giancarlo Fisichella's Renault.
 Vitantonio Liuzzi finished in eighth, scoring the first 2007 championship points for Toro Rosso.
 However, these points were later removed when Liuzzi was penalised for overtaking Adrian Sutil under waved yellow flags.
 This promoted Sutil to eighth, giving him and the Spyker team their first and only F1 points.

 Post-race

 Following the race, Sebastian Vettel received a 10-place penalty for the next race in Shanghai, China, for causing the collision with Mark Webber which put both drivers out of the race, but his punishment was later reduced to a reprimand when new evidence was presented to the FIA, prompting it to begin an investigation of Lewis Hamilton for dangerous driving and causing the collision himself.
-Hamilton was leading the race right in front of Webber, before suddenly braking and forcing Webber to follow suit lest he be penalised for overtaking behind the safety car; the collision occurred when Vettel's car ran into the back of Webber.
+Hamilton was leading the race right in front of Webber, before suddenly braking and forcing Webber to follow suit lest he be penalised for overtaking behind the safety car, potentially causing Vettel's car to run into the back of Webber.
 Hamilton might have faced either disqualification or a grid penalty for the next race, but the FIA decided not to impose any penalty.